AlexDisler/cordova-icon/README.md

 ### Requirements

-- At least one platform was added to your project [http://cordova.apache.org/docs/en/3.4.0/guide_platforms_index.md.html#Platform%20Guides](cordova platforms docs)
+- At least one platform was added to your project ([cordova platforms docs](http://cordova.apache.org/docs/en/3.4.0/guide_platforms_index.md.html#Platform%20Guides))
 - Cordova's build.xml file must exist in the root folder (created by cordova)

 ### License